-- Your Milk payments will be paid to you in accordance with the Key Terms.
-We will pay your payment into the bank account you nominated on your I&I Form. - (2) We will deduct any mandatory industry surcharges and levies imposed by Law, including the Dairy Australia levy and applicable State regulatory authority levies that we pay on your behalf, from your Milk payments. - (3) If you have a Sharefarming Arrangement, your Minimum Price will be paid in accordance with the milk proceeds percentage nominated on your I&I Form.
+- (1) Your Milk payments will be paid to you in accordance with the Key Terms.
+We will pay your payment into the bank account you nominated on your I&I Form. - (2) We will deduct any mandatory industry surcharges and levies imposed by Law, including the Dairy Australia levy and applicable State regulatory authority levies that we pay on your behalf, from your Milk payments. - (3) If you have a Sharefarming Arrangement, your Minimum Price will be paid in accordance with the Milk Proceeds Percentage nominated in item C.19 of the Details section. - (4) Each of the owner and sharefarmer specifically agree that the Milk Proceeds Percentage nominated in item C.19 of the Details section may only varied by making a written request to SDA, signed by the person(s) named in item C.20 of the Details section.

-7 Collection and Testing
+6 Collection and Testing

-7.1 Daily or skip-a-day collection and charges
+6.1 Daily or skip-a-day collection and charges

-- The minimum Milk collection is 400 litres.
+- (1) The minimum Milk collection is 400 litres.
 Where three consecutive collections occur below 400 litres, you will be charged \$50 per subsequent collection under 400 litres. - (2) We will collect Milk from the Farm on a daily or skip-a-day basis and will provide reasonable prior notice of any change from daily collection or skip-a-day collection. - (3) The litres of Milk collected will be measured by flowmeter fitted to the milk tanker. - (4) No collection charge will be incurred for the first collection of Milk on a single day, however second and subsequent collections from the same Farm on the same day will incur a collection charge of \$50 (unless the second or subsequent daily collections were solely due to our operational decisions).

-7.2 Your obligations for collection
+6.2 Your obligations for collection